 Phone enthusiasts are perhaps tired of the march toward uniformity, (which began around the time Apple accused Samsung of blatantly copying the iPhone), of physically featureless phones differentiated by only the roundness of their corners, the thickness of their bezels, the premiumness of their price.
 Thus a keyboard on a phone, and even a redesigned dumb phone, might in some sense appear a step forward rather than a step back.

 There’s no stopping this trend toward the featureless slab though.
 Anyone who’s watched the Sci-Fi TV series ‘The Expanse’ has seen the probable conclusion of smartphone design.
-Characters in this future world use ‘hand terminals’, which when not active look like phone-shaped slices of clear Perspex.
+Characters in this future world use ‘hand terminals’, which when not active look like phone-shaped slices of clear Perspex sheet.
 And how much more featureless can you get than that?

 But when in use these devices light up dazzlingly with a holographic interface that hovers slightly above the surface of the device.
 All the usual functions – calls, videos, maps – take up position seamlessly and boldly, and it even projects 3-D content into the air.